Angela Merkel says Belarus protesters not forgotten | DW | 06.02.2021

 Merkel expressed support to the peaceful protesters in Belarus, describing their democratic movement as "admirable perseverance against electoral fraud."

-Protesters in Belarus have repeatedly marched against Lukashenko since he claimed a landslide victory in August, as the opposition accuse him of electoral fraud.
+Protesters in Belarus have repeatedly marched against Lukashenko since he claimed a landslide victory in August, with the opposition accusing him of electoral fraud.

 "The calculation by those in power seemed to be that the world would forget these brave people.
 We cannot let that happen," Merkel added.